kimomatt/elite-lab-models-1/README.md

 Lab is complete when you are able to succesfully:
 * Enter a chatroom with a username
-* Open up the chatroom in a separate browser and still be logged in as the same user
+* Open up the chatroom in a separate window or tab (but same browser) and still be logged in as the same user

 You will be editing these files:
 * `app/static/js/session.js`